-No other living entity has the ability to do what we can do... speak!
+No other living creature has the ability to do what we can do... speak!
 The mountains speak like the stars but not a word of praise has ever been acoustically heard.
-Animals speak, but they have no ability to carry the conversation.
-To think and express ourselves with an appendage called a thumb has made us different from all other creatures,, not to mention the living soul and conscience we have.
+Animals speak but have no ability to carry the conversation.
+To think, and express ourselves with an appendage called a thumb, has made us different from all other creatures, not to mention the living soul that we have within us.